FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text_matched.md

 The next step is known as Named Entity Recognition (NER).
 Here, we want to detect and extract all domain relevant entities from the sentences.
-Depending on the use case, one may have to specifically train a model (URL_TO_INSERT_TERM_4266 https://fairsharing.org/search?recordType=model_and_format)  to recognise entities of a specific type.
+Depending on the use case, one may have to specifically train a model (URL_TO_INSERT_TERM_3408 https://fairsharing.org/search?recordType=model_and_format)  to recognise entities of a specific type.
-For example, in [this tutorial](https://towardsdatascience.com/clinical-named-entity-recognition-using-spacy-5ae9c002e86f), one can find a way to train a model (URL_TO_INSERT_TERM_4267 https://fairsharing.org/search?recordType=model_and_format)  to recognise some entities from a biomedical domain.
+For example, in [this tutorial](https://towardsdatascience.com/clinical-named-entity-recognition-using-spacy-5ae9c002e86f), one can find a way to train a model (URL_TO_INSERT_TERM_3409 https://fairsharing.org/search?recordType=model_and_format)  to recognise some entities from a biomedical domain.
-However, the spaCy library also provides a number of pre-trained model (URL_TO_INSERT_TERM_4268 https://fairsharing.org/search?recordType=model_and_format) s and, we will be using those in our example.
+However, the spaCy library also provides a number of pre-trained model (URL_TO_INSERT_TERM_3410 https://fairsharing.org/search?recordType=model_and_format) s and, we will be using those in our example.

-Following the entity recognition, one needs to standard (URL_TO_INSERT_TERM_4269 https://fairsharing.org/search?fairsharingRegistry=Standard) ise the entities and map (URL_TO_INSERT_RECORD_4272 https://fairsharing.org/FAIRsharing.53edcc)  them to an existing controlled terminology (URL_TO_INSERT_TERM_4270 https://fairsharing.org/search?recordType=terminology_artefact) /ontology (URL_TO_INSERT_TERM_4271 https://fairsharing.org/search?recordType=terminology_artefact) .
+Following the entity recognition, one needs to standard (URL_TO_INSERT_TERM_3411 https://fairsharing.org/search?fairsharingRegistry=Standard) ise the entities and map (URL_TO_INSERT_RECORD-NAME_3414 https://fairsharing.org/FAIRsharing.53edcc)  them to an existing controlled terminology (URL_TO_INSERT_TERM_3412 https://fairsharing.org/search?recordType=terminology_artefact) /ontology (URL_TO_INSERT_TERM_3413 https://fairsharing.org/search?recordType=terminology_artefact) .
 The process is known as `Entity Linking` (EL).
-With this step, entities recognized from the text are map (URL_TO_INSERT_RECORD_4274 https://fairsharing.org/FAIRsharing.53edcc) ped (URL_TO_INSERT_RECORD_4275 https://fairsharing.org/FAIRsharing.31385c)  to one or more corresponding unique resolvable identifier (URL_TO_INSERT_TERM_4273 https://fairsharing.org/search?recordType=identifier_schema) s from a target knowledge base, for example, Wikiped (URL_TO_INSERT_RECORD_4277 https://fairsharing.org/FAIRsharing.31385c) ia or semantic resource (e.g. an ontology (URL_TO_INSERT_TERM_4276 https://fairsharing.org/search?recordType=terminology_artefact)  such as
+With this step, entities recognized from the text are mapped to one or more corresponding unique resolvable identifier (URL_TO_INSERT_TERM_3415 https://fairsharing.org/search?recordType=identifier_schema) s from a target knowledge base, for example, Wikipedia or semantic resource (e.g. an ontology (URL_TO_INSERT_TERM_3416 https://fairsharing.org/search?recordType=terminology_artefact)  such as
 [disease ontology](https://github.com/DiseaseOntology)) {footcite}`pmid34755882`.
-One may also use resolvable identifier (URL_TO_INSERT_TERM_4279 https://fairsharing.org/search?recordType=identifier_schema) s minted by database (URL_TO_INSERT_TERM_4278 https://fairsharing.org/search?fairsharingRegistry=Database) s and relevant to the specific topic of the texts.
+One may also use resolvable identifier (URL_TO_INSERT_TERM_3418 https://fairsharing.org/search?recordType=identifier_schema) s minted by database (URL_TO_INSERT_TERM_3417 https://fairsharing.org/search?fairsharingRegistry=Database) s and relevant to the specific topic of the texts.

-In this example, we will map (URL_TO_INSERT_RECORD_4280 https://fairsharing.org/FAIRsharing.53edcc)  our entities to the [NCI Thesaurus](https://bioportal.bioontology.org/ontologies/NCIT) and for simplicity, we will by default choose the first match as a map (URL_TO_INSERT_RECORD_4281 https://fairsharing.org/FAIRsharing.53edcc) ping.
+In this example, we will map (URL_TO_INSERT_RECORD-NAME_3419 https://fairsharing.org/FAIRsharing.53edcc)  our entities to the [NCI Thesaurus](https://bioportal.bioontology.org/ontologies/NCIT) and for simplicity, we will by default choose the first match as a mapping.

 ```{warning}
 Note, that in principle that is not always the best choice and one may wish to use different similarity metrics to